-The Law Office of Cyrus Mor provides EDD appeal representation by our experienced San Francisco unemployment lawyer.
-We represent residents of San Francisco, California who are denied unemployment benefits by the Employment Development Department (EDD).
+The Law Office of Cyrus Mor provides unemployment appeal representation by our experienced San Francisco unemployment lawyer.
+We represent residents of San Francisco, California who are denied unemployment insurance benefits.

-Call our firm today at (800) 683-5404 for a free phone consultation and find out if you have good facts for an EDD appeal.
+Call our firm today at (800) 683-5404 for a free phone consultation and find out if you have good facts for an unemployment appeal.

 Unfortunately, not everyone has good facts to appeal their unemployment denial.
 People are typically denied benefits based on code section 1256, which looks at how your most recent employment ended.
 Code section 1256 is exclusively concerned about how and why the separation from your employer occurred.
 If you quit, the issue is whether “good cause” exists for your resignation.
 On the other hand, if you were terminated or discharged by your employer, the issue on appeal will be whether the discharge is sufficient to constitute “misconduct connected with the work”.

 The strength of each client’s appeal depends on the facts surrounding the separation.
 One of the primary considerations on appeal is examining who the “moving party” was related to the separation.

 Our San Francisco unemployment attorney will help you understand the process and how it works.